What Is BlueLink?

 Creating & Sharing Links

-BlueLink will add a right-click contextual menu item when you’re viewing a file in your Finder that is stored in a cloud service.
+BlueLink will add a right-click contextual menu item under Services when you’re viewing a file in your Finder.
 When selecting Create Local Link, a human readable URL link will be copied to your computer’s clipboard, so you can easily paste it to share with others.
 The URL will typically look like: bluelink://Dropbox/Engineering/Specifications/CompanySpecs.pdf.

 Clicking on Links

-Clicking on a BlueLink link will automatically resolve the files location to your local computer’s cloud storage service, and select the file in your Finder.
+Clicking on a BlueLink link will automatically resolve the files location to your local computer, and show the file in your Finder.
 Depending on the application, the first time you click the link in that application it may ask you to follow the link.
 Always select Yes, or it won’t work going forward.

 First Time Setup